Review of Repost.us

 What About Duplicate Content?

 Right.
 The dreaded D word.
-Here’s a site that took my content and reposted it:
+Here’s a site that took my content and reposted it (sorry, page is now 404’ing):

 Did you notice the attribution links (in red) at the bottom?
 These particular links don’t show in the source code either (but others do – read on).